erxon/ask/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is a forum web app like Quora.
-This is the project I created to explore the connection between backend and frontend part of a website.
+This is the project I created to explore the connection between backend and frontend part of a web app.

 ![welcome page](/photos/welcome-page.png)